1. FMG Knowledge Base

 DMARC builds on two existing mechanisms, SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail), which are used to associate a piece of email with a domain.

-• SPF allows senders to define which IP addresses can send mail for a particular domain.
+• SPF: Allows senders to specify which IP addresses are permitted to send emails on behalf of a particular domain.

-If the SPF or DKIM check passes and the domain in the header from the address aligns with the domain in the SPF or DKIM part of the message, the DMARC check will pass.
-However, it is essential to note that passing these authentication checks does not guarantee automatic delivery of the email.
-Other factors, such as recipient preferences, spam filters, and content analysis, may still influence the final delivery decision.
+If an email passes the SPF or DKIM check and the domain in the email header aligns with the domain in the SPF or DKIM record, the DMARC check is successful.
+However, passing these checks does not guarantee email delivery, as other factors like recipient preferences and spam filters may still affect the final delivery.

 Why is DMARC Important?